Can I use my credit card in Europe?

 Travel-related protections: Certain credit cards offer additional protections to give you added peace of mind during your trip.
 For example, some Capital One cards come with protections like lost luggage reimbursement and emergency card replacement if your card is lost or stolen.

-- Convenience: Compared with other types of payment options like cash or traveler’s checks, using a credit card can be a quick and more streamlined way to make purchases.
+- Convenience: Compared with other types of payment options like cash or traveler’s checks, using a credit card can be a more streamlined way to make purchases.

 If you’re planning a trip to Europe, here are a few things to keep in mind about using your credit card: